-- Students who will be taking classes through our Accelerated Degree Program (ADP) must be at least 23 years of age. - Admission for applicants who fall below these standards will be determined by the Enrollment Committee.
+- Must have been awarded an approved Associate of Applied Science (AAS) degree - Admission for applicants who fall below these standards will be determined by the Enrollment Committee.
 Those applicants will be required to submit additional information.

 Transfer credit

 The acceptability of courses presented for transfer credit from other colleges/universities will be determined by the Registrar's Office.
 Courses from colleges or universities not listed on the initial application for admission may not be accepted for credit.
 Additional information on transfer credit can be found in Section 7.0 of this catalog.